quantum-bitss/quantum-bitss.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Nanjun Zhou (Nathan).
+My name is Nanjun Zhou.
 I'm a final year undergraduate student from [School of Computer Science & Engineering](https://www2.scut.edu.cn/cs/), [South China University of Technology](https://www.scut.edu.cn/new/), majoring in Computer Science.
 I am honored to be supervised by [Prof. Li Liu](https://liliu-avril.github.io/) from [AI Thrust](https://ait.hkust-gz.edu.cn/), HKUST (Guangzhou) and [Prof. Tong Zhang](http://dsail.vip/TeamMember.html) from [DSAIL](http://www.dsail.vip/), South China University of Technology.
 I'm about to join HKUST as a Master student in fall 2025.

 My current research interest focuses on **Trustworthy Machine Learning**, particularly on **Backdoor Learning**.
 I'm interested in security issues across all domains of AI, including Computer Vision, Audio & Signal Processing and Large Language Models.